 Related Terms

-- Bone Density — the underlying tissue and marker.
+- Bone density — the underlying tissue and the marker this training is designed to influence.

-- Perimenopause Training — the earlier window where this work often starts.
+- Perimenopause training — the earlier hormonal window where this approach often begins.

-- Progressive Overload — the loading principle that drives the bone signal.
+- Progressive overload — the loading principle that drives the bone-building signal over time.

-- RPE — how we gauge heavy sets safely.
+- RPE — how we gauge and progress heavy sets safely without a spotter or 1RM test every week.

-- Protein Synthesis — the nutrition side of the adaptation.
+- Protein synthesis — the nutrition side of the adaptation that training alone can’t supply.

-- Lean Body Mass — the muscle bone density work also protects.
+- Lean body mass — the muscle tissue that bone density training also protects and builds.

-- Grip Strength — the whole-body strength proxy that tracks fall and fracture risk.
+- Grip strength — a whole-body strength proxy research links to fall and fracture risk.

 Learn More

-- Personal Training in Oakland — individual coaching for bone density and midlife strength.
+- Personal Training in Oakland — individual coaching built around bone density and midlife strength.

 - Semi-Private Training — coached heavy lifting in a small, supportive setting.